MrShoenel/ecml-pkdd-25-repl/readme.md

 conda activate ecml25repl
 ```

+# Dataset

+The dataset for the blasted forged steel coupling links ("G-Links") is publicly available on Zenodo:

+Hönel, S. (2025).
+3,992 Images of Blasted Forged Steel Coupling Links ("G-Links") Including Ground Truth Masks (1.0) [Data set].
+European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECMLPKDD'25), Porto, Portugal.
+Zenodo. <https://doi.org/10.5281/zenodo.15693611>.

 # Notebooks and Scripts

 This repository is a collection of Jupyter notebooks and scripts that allow to replicate our reported results.